 Getting to North Dalmatia – Flights from the UK & Ireland to Zadar

 As Zadar is one of their hubs, Ryanair continue to operate a good number of flights from the UK and Ireland to Zadar.
-For 2019, they will operate flights from London Stansted, Manchester and Dublin airports, as well as two new for 2020! routes – from Liverpool and Cork.
+They operate flights from London Stansted, Manchester and Dublin airports, as well as two new for 2020! routes – from Liverpool and Cork.

 You can also fly to Zadar via Zagreb with Croatia Airlines – there are daily flights to Zagreb from London Heathrow year-round, and daily flights between Zagreb and Zadar.